kivra/RiakToolsCxx/README.md

 make
 ```

-To confirm that `snappy` has been statically-linked to the `riakcomapct` binary, you can
+To confirm that `snappy` has been linked to the `riakcomapct` binary, you can
 run the following command.

 ```